haironghsu/MusicPlaylist/README.md

 Designed Features

-- Add songson a track
+- Add songs on a track
 - Create a music list
 - Add songs on the music list
 - Delete songs from the list